ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter36.md

 Although he had tasted countless wines, Wèi WúXiàn was still impressed by the flavour of their wine.

-“Is the taste of wine too strong?” asked the village chief.
-“It is brewed to be especially rich and strong.
-We have chosen to name it Burning Campfire.”
+"Is the taste of wine too strong?" asked the village chief.
+"It is brewed to be especially rich and strong.
+We have chosen to name the wine Burning Campfire."

 “What an excellent name!”
 Wèi WúXiàn praised.
 “It’s worthy of this wine.”